SAP-samples/ui5-mdc-json-tutorial/ex1/readme.md

 This file serves as a delegate for a UI5 table.
 Delegates offer a method to customize the behavior of a control without modifying the control itself.
 In this exampole, it contains the logic of how the table interacts with the sample JSON data.

 Below is the code for the delegate.
 It extends the [`sap/ui/mdc/TableDelegate`](https://sdk.openui5.org/api/module:sap/ui/mdc/TableDelegate) and includes functions to extract properties from the JSON metadata provided in `JSONPropertyInfo.js` in the model folder, add items to the table, delete items from the table, and revise the table's binding information.

-Take a look at the implementation of the methods!
+Thanks to TypeScript we can provide a delegate-specific interface for the payload, which clearly defines what content can be provided.
+In this case the `bindingPath` is specified, so that the table knows from there to get its data.
+Take a look at the implementation!
 ###### delegate/JSONTableDelegate.js
 ```typescript
 import TableDelegate from "sap/ui/mdc/TableDelegate"